 Q: What's the difference between costumes and what you sell?

-A: When you wear a costume, you're dressing up as something different than what you are.
+A: When you wear a costume, you're dressing up as something you're not.
 What we sell are clothes; when a person wears Lolita clothing, they're not "cosplaying as a Lolita", they are just dressing as who they are.
 In practical terms, costumes are much lower quality because they're made to wear once or twice.
 Real clothing like we sell is made to be worn many times before wearing out.

 Q: I found stuff that looks just like what you sell for about half the price somewhere else.
 Why wouldn’t I just buy from them?

 A: Because you found one of three things: a) replicas, b) cosplay costumes, or c) a scam site.
 Replicas and cosplay costumes are likely to be lower quality than the real thing, and won’t last.
 Replicas are counterfeits and, depending on the similarity to the original, may even be a form of trademark infringement (considered bootleg merchandise).
 Cosplay costumes in particular also look bad when worn outside of a dress-up setting – it’s really obvious that they’re not real clothes just based on the material and poor fit.
 As for scam sites, you really need to be careful that you’re not dealing with somebody who will take your money and run.
 If you see “brand” items advertised for well below what you see elsewhere, that is a scam site.
 The brands are very selective in who they deal with, and they will not deal with a site that undercuts their own prices significantly.